Tomshiii/ahk/README.md

 > *A lot* of the development for this repo happens in the [dev](https://github.com/Tomshiii/ahk/tree/dev) branch before making its way into a release and these changes can remain over there for months at a time.
 I recommend checking out any [changes](https://github.com/Tomshiii/ahk/blob/dev/changelog.md) over there in case of important fixes, as well as the [Known Issues & Planned Changes](https://github.com/users/Tomshiii/projects/1) project page to see if any small bugs/changes are currently being tracked/worked on.
 > ***However*** do be aware that the dev branch **is** in active development and any number of bugs/issues may still be present as I continue to iron things out.

+> [!Caution]
+> A lot of code in this repo makes use of [UIA](https://github.com/Tomshiii/ahk/wiki/UIA) and amongst those code snippets there are tonnes of instances of hardcoded values that are assummed to be in english.
+If your installation of windows, or any relevant programs are in another language you may encounter issues.

 ***

 ## [Getting Started:](https://github.com/Tomshiii/ahk/wiki)